tobiassteidle/AgenticAI_ND_P4_Beaver-s-Choice-Paper-Company/README.md

 # Munder Difflin Multi-Agent System Project

 Welcome to the starter code repository for the **Munder Difflin Paper Company Multi-Agent System Project**!
-This repository contains the starter code and tools you will need to design, build, and test a multi-agent system that supports core business operations at a fictional paper manufacturing company.
+This repository contains the starter/-, solution-code and tools you will need to design, build, and test a multi-agent system that supports core business operations at a fictional paper manufacturing company.

-## Project Context
+---

-You’ve been hired as an AI consultant by Munder Difflin Paper Company, a fictional enterprise looking to modernize their workflows.
-They need a smart, modular **multi-agent system** to automate:
+## Project Overview

-- **Inventory checks** and restocking decisions
+Please read through the provided [PROJECT_OVERVIEW.md](PROJECT_OVERVIEW.md) file for a detailed description of the project requirements.

-- **Quote generation** for incoming sales inquiries
+## Project Instructions

-- **Order fulfillment** including supplier logistics and transactions
+Please read through the provided [PROJECT_INSTRUCTIONS.md](PROJECT_INSTRUCTIONS.md) file for step-by-step guidance on how to complete the project.

-Your solution must use a maximum of **5 agents** and process inputs and outputs entirely via **text-based communication**.
+## SOLUTION DOCUMENTATION

-This project challenges your ability to orchestrate agents using modern Python frameworks like `smolagents`, `pydantic-ai`, or `npcsh`, and combine that with real data tools like `sqlite3`, `pandas`, and LLM prompt engineering.
+Please read through the provided [SOLUTION_DOCUMENTATION.md](SOLUTION_DOCUMENTATION.md) file for a detailed description of the solution architecture, agent interactions, and design decisions made during the project.

 ---